-- 1) Helps to determine a laboratory's preparedness for an accreditation assessment. - 2) Can pinpoint major deficiencies in the management system, giving a laboratory sufficient lead time to correct any problems before the accreditation assessment. - 3) Aids PJLA in planning for the accreditation assessment by determining the number of assessors needed, the length of time required to complete the assessment and other pertinent criteria.
+- 1) Helps to determine a laboratory's preparedness for an accreditation assessment. - 2) Can pinpoint major deficiencies in the management system, giving a laboratory enough lead time to correct any problems before the accreditation assessment. - Aids PJLA in planning for the accreditation assessment by determining the number of assessors needed, the length of time required to complete the assessment and other pertinent criteria.

-The main advantage of a preliminary assessment is that it allows you to correct any potential problems before the accreditation assessment begins.
-But you should remember that a preliminary assessment is not required for ISO/IEC 17025 accreditation.
+before the accreditation assessment begins.
+But you should remember that a preliminary assessment is not required for ISO 15189 accreditation.
 It is strictly optional, depending upon your own needs.